-If you often have trouble sleeping, try and make reading a bedtime ritual.
+If you often have trouble sleeping, try making reading a bedtime ritual.

-Therefore it is vital that you create a routine that soothes your mind and helps you unwind.
-Whether it’s taking a shower, reading a book, or even watching TV, distance yourself from stressful activities that tire you out.
+Therefore you should create a routine that soothes your mind and helps you unwind.
+You can try taking a shower, reading a book, or even watching TV, but whatever it is, you should distance yourself from stressful activities that tire you out.